 Embed the ThoughtSpot application in your own web page or application.

-Now when a user searches, the iFrame will send data to the subscription.
+Now when a user searches, the <iframe> sends data to the subscription.
 The parent web page or application receives the data as JSON, and can do whatever you want with it.

 You can set up your web page or application to display or otherwise act on the data it receives from the subscription.